This article lets you know in a non-tech process way the process of how you can use web analytics findings to grow your business.

 This requires that you know how your site is performing from a business perspective.
 You need to start making data-driven decisions.
 To do this, you need analytics.

 How to start using web analytics to grow your business

-Getting started analysing a website can seem like an overwhelming task for someone how is new to it.
-This article lets you in on how you can begin to managing your site using analytics.
+Getting started analyzing a website can seem like an overwhelming task for someone who is new to it.
+This article lets you in on how you can begin to manage your site using analytics.

 Do you want your users to take specific actions or is your goal to influence or educate them about your brand?

 What is the purpose of your website?

 - Making more of the right people visit your site

 - Making your site convert

 The reason it is essential to define what the purpose of the site is is that you cannot measure success if you have not defined what success means to you.
 So your first step is to establish what online success means to you.

 Next step is to define how you measure your success